 Yes, they absolutely are.

-Shackets are, for the most part, a prime example of completely unisex clothing.
+Shackets are, for the most part, a prime example of unisex clothing.
 Sure, the fit and finish might differ between men’s and women’s shackets.
 But the overall design philosophy, colors, and patterns can remain the same for both sexes.
 A lady can even wear her boyfriend’s shacket without anyone noticing.

 These unisex properties make sachets the perfect garment for twining.
 You can wear the same shacket as your partner, parent, sibling, or friend, with both of you looking snazzy.
 The unique design of shackets also ensures that you can wear different clothes underneath without losing a similar look.